Kid observing fish at Georgia Aquarium

 Advertising

 An interactive experience that examines the inner workings of everyone’s favorite brick toy, LEGOLand is a must for budding builders.
 Creativity will peak when little engineers glimpse the LEGO Master Builder Academy, where a team of professionals will inspire them to make anything and everything from their favorite building blocks.
-Looking for something a little more active?
-Grab the whole crew for a round of racing with LEGO Racers: Build & Test, and marvel at it all with a walk through the LEGO factory.
+Younger members of your crew will enjoy the merry-go-round inside LEGO Duplo Park, complete with bigger Duplo blocks for freestyle builds.

 Air travel is all the more exciting when you get a taste of its past and future at this immersive museum, conveniently located next to the city’s ginormous airport.
-Aviation fans will marvel at aircrafts dating back to the 1920s while interactive exhibits allow visitors to take rides in the museum’s flight simulator.
+After a lengthy closing, the hangars at this flight-focused museum reopens in April with an aviation-themed indoor playground and new exhibits that tell a more cohesive story of the airline company’s history, from crop duster to the global aviation brand.
+Airplane fans will marvel at aircrafts dating back to the 1920s, while interactive exhibits allow visitors to take rides in the museum’s flight simulator.
 Plus, the attraction aims to explore the future of flight and the 747s of the next generation—get ready to take flight.

 Advertising